LTE security | Security in LTE networks

-This page covers LTE security principles.
-It also covers LTE security key derivation and security termination points.
+This page covers LTE security principles used for authentication and integrity protection in LTE.
+It also covers LTE security key (k-eNB) derivation and security termination points.

 As we know security is very important aspect of wired as well as wireless network.